WinterDew/Flappy-Bird/README.md

 # Flappy Bird in Unity
+Special Thanks to Mark Brown Of GMTK for the tutorial Trying to learn Unity one step at a time.

 ### Todo list for the project
 ---
+- [X] Basic Game
-- Screen collisions
+- [] Screen collisions
-- Sounds Effects
+- [] Sounds Effects
-- Cloud particle system
+- [] Cloud particle system
-- Flapping wings for bird
+- [] Flapping wings for bird
-- Title scene
+- [] Title scene
-- Save High score
+- [] Save High score